binipringle/intro-to-dh/_texts/2-version-control.md

 ### Versions Across Time

+Naming versions of a document can get messy.
 Have you ever had a folder full of multiple and conflicting versions of documents that looked like this?

 ```
 |